pcardotatgit/lab_simulator-001/README.md

 Instructions for SecureX / Cisco XDR interaction are given into the [Detect, Alert and Block Threat Use Case](https://github.com/pcardotatgit/SecureX_Workflows_and_Stuffs/tree/master/100-SecureX_automation_lab) lab.

-If you click into the hacker icon, then you will see a cmd console opens.
+If you click into the hacker icon, then you will see a CMD console opens.

 You can type anything into the edit field.